Sam-Shucher/Shucher_Cypress_Challenge/README.md

 Notes

-incase you do not have cypress already installed, change your directory to the project folder in your terminal, run the below command in the top level dir of this project
+Just make sure you have yarn installed, and make sure your inside the Shucher_Cypress_Challenge directory

+install dependencies
---> yarn add cypress --dev
+--> yarn install

 How to run the tests
 --> yarn cypress run